SantiagoLopezDavid/Coffee-Sales-Analysis/README.md

 ### 4. Create a new `Coffee Type Name` column using **IF** function

-- Based on the `Coffee Type` column values, we will create a new `Coffee Type Name` column with the complete coffee type.
+- Based on the `Coffee Type` column values, we will create a new `Coffee Type Name` column with the complete name.
   - Rob = Robusta
   - Exc = Excelsa
   - Ara = Arabica